-We send all of our swords and blades via Parcelforce Worldwide, and costs vary depending on the weight and length of the package.
-Please contact us for an estimate.
+We send our swords and blades via Parcelforce Worldwide, and costs vary depending on the weight and length of the package.
+Shipping costs will be applied to your secondary invoice – please contact us for an estimate.

 If you wish to cancel or amend your order before we’ve started work on it, contact us as soon as possible.
 Please note that once the second payment has cleared and work has begun, cancellations or amendments are no longer possible.
 Your 50% down payment will not be returned.